Responsive website

 PROBLEM

 The owner, Mimi is trying to see why customers aren’t using the City Cycles’ website to rent a bike.
-The challenge is that users struggle trying to find a way to rent bikes on her website.
-So, their alternative is making reservations over the phone.
+The challenge is that users struggle to find a way to rent bikes on her website.
+The website was outdated and wasn’t user friendly.
+So, the customers’ alternative was making reservations over the phone.

 MY ROLE